lambdatoast/elm.vim/README.md

 * Usually more useful: Compiling a speficic file, e.g. "Main.elm", on file write to any file in the project:
     + `:au BufWritePost *.elm ElmMakeFile("Main.elm")`

 Remember you can clear all these afterwards, with e.g. `:au!
-BufWritePost *.elm`.
+BufWritePost *.elm`

 ## TODO